 If you use the shampoo, apply it to your hair after rinsing out the baking soda with water.
 Create a thick shampoo foam on your hair and comb through it for three more minutes.

-It will help disulfide bonds to reform and hair cuticle to close.
+It will help the disulfide bonds to reform and hair cuticles to close.
 In the end, rinse out the shampoo with warm water.

 If you opt for a neutralizing conditioner, apply it to your mane after thoroughly washing out the baking soda paste.
 Afterward, use the wide-teeth comb to straighten your permed hair for three minutes.

-For people who have naturally curly hair, baking soda work to relax their locks partially.
+For people with naturally curly hair, baking soda partially relaxes their locks.
 However, it can strip a perm when used correctly.
 You might have to repeat the process if your hair perm isn’t removed in a single procedure.

 What Else Can Strip A Hair Perm?